claragiurgiu/Phase2-Project/README.md

 ![img](/Images/median_zip_code.png)

 ### Construction Grade Quality
 - It is evident that the quality of construction has a significant impact on prices.
 A decline in construction quality is linked to a reduction in sale prices.
-The transition from a construction grade of 10 to 7 results in a decrease of **13.3%** in prices.
+For instance, the transition from a construction grade of 10 to 7 results in a decrease of **13.3%** in prices.

 ![img](/Images/median_price_grade.png)